Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves Betting Records & Stats

-- Minnesota's games this season have had a combined scoring total higher than 221.5 points in 52 of 82 outings.
+- Minnesota has combined with its opponent to score more than 222.5 points in 49 of 82 games this season.

-- The average over/under for Minnesota's outings this season is 231.6, 10.1 more points than this game's point total.
+- Minnesota's games this year have had a 231.6-point total on average, 9.1 more points than this matchup's over/under.

-- The Timberwolves have won in 21, or 48.8%, of the 43 contests they have been named as odds-on underdogs in this year.

-- This season, Minnesota has won one of its four games when it is the underdog by at least +280 on the moneyline.
+- This season, Minnesota has won 15 of its 31 games, or 48.4%, when it is the underdog by at least +115 on the moneyline.

-- The moneyline set for this matchup implies Minnesota has a 26.3% chance of walking away with the win.
+- Minnesota has an implied victory probability of 46.5% according to the moneyline set for this matchup.

 Timberwolves vs. Nuggets Over/Under Stats (Regular Season)